Citizen Kane trailer: Content

 The film takes the form of a tour around the film set, while the precise nature of the film is kept under wraps, in keeping with the secrecy built up around the Mercury Theatre's debut feature.
 This was partly born out of necessity, to prevent William Randolph Hearst from knowing in advance that the film was a parallel of his life.

-The film's producer, director, co-writer and star Orson Welles—who was then an established radio star—does not appear in person, but serves as the unseen narrator, introducing members of the cast.
+The film's producer, director, co-writer and star Orson Welles—then an established radio star—does not appear in person, but serves as the unseen narrator, introducing members of the cast.

 There are several specially filmed excerpts of the film in rehearsal, with each member of the principal cast out of costume, reciting a signature line of their character, and stressing that the film's title character prompts extreme reactions from different people.
 The trailer also contains a number of trick shots, including one of Everett Sloane appearing at first to be running into the camera.
 Sloane actually runs into the reflection of the camera in a mirror.